 Brilliant red, orange and golden fall foliage fills the landscape along County Road 9 near Dallas Divide.
 Not far from Ridgway and on the way to Telluride, this dirt road offers stunning views of Mt Sneffels.
 County Road 9 is best photographed at sunrise as the early morning light illuminates the tapestry of fall foliage.

 Driving west from Ridgway on Colorado Highway 62 look for a "forest access" sign on the left.
 After turning onto County Road 9, you’ll immediately go under the Double R - L Ranch (RRL) sign, which is Ralph Lauren's property.
 The road is public, but most of the side roads are private.
 If you have a 4 wheel drive, continue past the Forest Service boundary and check out the fall scenery at Box Factory Park.

+making it an obvious choice for capturing the beauty of autumn.
 Living up to it's namesake, Aspen is famous for the brilliant display of - well - golden aspens, making this area an obvious choice for fall color photography.
 Towering at 14,000 feet, the iconic Maroon Bells, feature stunning autumn colors with jagged peaks reflecting onto Maroon Lake.

 The wilderness area is located approximately 10 miles from Aspen, and reservations are required to visit Maroon Bells by car or shuttle.
 From downtown Aspen, head west on Main Street, and take the Maroon Creek exit.

 Kebler Pass covers 30 miles between Crested Butte and Highway 122, and is one of the most popular areas in Colorado for photographing fall colors.
 Kebler Pass boasts the largest aspen grove on the continent, with aspen stands and evergreen trees as far as the eye can see.
 Kebler Pass is a must for any fall color photography tour!